agilesites/agilesites2-build/README.md

 # AgileSites Build 2.0-M1

-Sbt Plugig used all over the AgileSites 2.0 Framework
+Sbt Plugin used all over the AgileSites 2.0 Framework